awfu11/A1_Maze/README.md

 ## Introduction

-In this project you’ll learn about mazes and caves, including the basic algorithms of their handling, such as: generation, rendering, solving.
+In this project i’ve developed the mazes and caves, including the basic algorithms of their handling, such as: generation, rendering, solving.

 ## Installation